Camera Controller Driver

 esp_err_t esp_cam_ctlr_receive(esp_cam_ctlr_handle_t handle, esp_cam_ctlr_trans_t *trans, uint32_t timeout_ms)

-Receive data to the given transaction.
+Receive data for the given transaction.

 - Parameters:

-handle -- [in] ESP CAM controller handle
+handle -- [in] ESP CAM controller handle.

-trans -- [in] ESP CAM controller transaction type
+trans -- [in] ESP CAM controller transaction type.

 - Returns:

-ESP_ERR_INVALID_ARG: Invalid argument
+ESP_ERR_INVALID_ARG: Invalid argument.

-ESP_ERR_INVALID_STATE: Invalid state
+ESP_ERR_INVALID_STATE: Invalid state.

 -